EAguayodev/Results-Summary-Component/README-template.md

 ### Useful resources

-- [w3schools](https://www.w3schools.com/css/default.asp) - This resource helped me get a refresher on the basics of using css styles regarding to applying the styles to my container and main tags.This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [w3schools](https://www.w3schools.com/css/default.asp) - This resource helped me get a refresher on the basics of using css styles regarding to applying the styles to my container and main tags.
+This resource also helped when needing to refresh myself on using linear-gradient colors for the details on the left side of the card.
-- []() - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [github documentation]() - Github docs helped me understand and learn to fix SSH permissions denied when pushing my first commit to my new intialized repo for the challenge.

 ## Author